Evansville, Indiana: Neighborhoods

+Red Bank

+Red Bank is an unincorporated community on the west edge of Evansville.
+The community is bordered to the south by Broadway Avenue and Middle Mount Vernon Road.
+To the east lies the Carpentier Creek.
+The majority of the housing is centered on Bosse and Claremont.
+Several shopping centers are in the area, offering a wide variety of restaurants and shopping outlets, including two supermarkets and a major Wal-Mart outlet.
+The Lloyd Expressway passes through just north of the community, giving direct access to Indiana State Road 62.

+While the nearby community of Mud Center is more frequently included on maps than Red Bank, it is usually referred to by locals as part of Red Bank (the name "Mud Center" is virtually unknown to locals), even though it is a separate community.

 Climate

 Evansville lies within the northern limits of the humid subtropical climate (Köppen Cfa), and straddles the border between USDA plant hardiness zones 6b and 7a.
 Summers are hot and humid, winters are cold to cool.
 Average temperatures range from 32.5 °F in January to 78.0 °F in July.
 Annual precipitation averages 45.3 in, including an average seasonal snowfall of 11.8 in.
 Evansville winters can range from just 0.5 in of snowfall in 2011–12, up to 37.9 in in 1969–70.
 On average, there are 41 days annually with a maximum temperature of 90 F or above and 17 days with a maximum at or below freezing; the mean first and last freeze dates are October 26 and April 7, resulting in a frost-free period of 201 days.
 Extreme temperatures range from −23 °F on February 2, 1951, up to 111 °F on July 28, 1930; the record cold maximum of −3 °F was set on January 20, 1985, and December 22, 1989, while, conversely, the record warm minimum of 82 °F was last reached July 8, 1980.